Sharp scattering threshold for the cubic-quintic NLS in the focusing-focusing regime: Introduction and main results

 for $d=2,3$.
 The cubic-quintic nonlinear Schr\"odinger equation (CQNLS) serves as a toy model in many physical applications such as nonlinear optics and Bose-Einstein condensation.
 Physically, the cubic and quintic nonlinearities model the two-body and three-body interactions respectively.
 The signs $\mu_i$ can be tuned to be defocusing ($\mu_i<0$) or focusing ($\mu_i>0$), indicating the repulsivity or attractivity of the many-body interactions.
 We refer to \cite{phy2,phy3,phy1} and the references therein for a comprehensive introduction on the physical background of the CQNLS.

 On the other hand, the CQNLS has also attracted much attention from the mathematical community due to its abundant analytical structure: one easily verifies the $L^2$-criticality of the quintic term in 1D, the $L^2$-criticality of the cubic term in 2D and the $\dot{H}^1$-criticality of the quintic term in 3D.
-Additionally, the mixed type nature of the CQNLS prevents the application of scaling invariance property, which makes the mathematical analysis more subtle and challenging.
-For recent mathematical progress on the study of the CQNLS with a particular focus on the scattering and blow-up phenomenon, we refer to \cite{TaoVisanZhang,MiaoDoubleCrit,killip_visan_soliton,Cheng2020,Carles_Sparber_2021,murphy2021threshold,killip2020cubicquintic,carles2020soliton}.
+Additionally, the mixed type nature of the CQNLS prevents any possible application of scaling invariance property, which makes the mathematical analysis more subtle and challenging.
+For recent mathematical progress on the study of the CQNLS with a particular focus on the scattering and blow-up phenomenon, we refer to \cite{TaoVisanZhang,MiaoDoubleCrit,killip_visan_soliton,Cheng2020,Carles_Sparber_2021,Murphy2021CPDE,killip2020cubicquintic,carles2020soliton}.

 Our particular interest is firstly devoted to establishing a sharp scattering threshold for the 2D CQNLS in the focusing-focusing regime ($\mu_1,\mu_2>0$), which has not been considered in any of the above mentioned references.
-In particular, we see no possibility to easily adapt the existing arguments to the focusing-focusing model; To achieve our aim, we will need some new ideas and ingredients.
-For simplicity, we set $\mu_1=\mu_2=1$ and in the following we will consider the normalized CQNLS
+In particular, we see no possibility to easily adapt the existing arguments to the focusing-focusing model; To achieve our aim, we need some new ideas and ingredients.
+For simplicity, we set $\mu_1=\mu_2=1$ and in the following we consider the normalized CQNLS

-In \cite{TaoVisanZhang}, it is shown that as long as $\mu_1,\mu_2<0$ (namely both nonlinearities are defocusing), \eqref{NLS0} is globally well-posed and scatters in time for any initial data $u(0)=u_0\in H^1(\R^2)$.
+In \cite{TaoVisanZhang}, it was shown that as long as $\mu_1,\mu_2<0$ (namely both nonlinearities are defocusing), \eqref{NLS0} is globally well-posed and scatters in time for any initial data $u(0)=u_0\in H^1(\R^2)$.
 The proof relies on the so-called interaction Morawetz inequalities and the defocusing nature of the model is essential, hence the proof can not be adapted to other types of models.
-In fact, the result from \cite{TaoVisanZhang} does not hold when at least one of the $\mu_i$ is positive: \eqref{NLS0} might possess solutions that will blow-up in finite time, or soliton solutions.
-By soliton solutions we mean solutions $u$ of \eqref{NLS0} having the form $u(t,x)=e^{i\omega t}S(x)$ with $\omega\in\R$, where $S$ satisfies the stationary CQNLS
+In fact, the result from \cite{TaoVisanZhang} does not hold when at least one of the $\mu_i$ is positive: \eqref{NLS0} might possess solutions that blow-up in finite time, or soliton solutions.
+Here, the soliton solutions are referred to solutions $u$ of \eqref{NLS0} having the form $u(t,x)=e^{i\omega t}S(x)$ with $\omega\in\R$, where $S$ satisfies the stationary CQNLS

 For the normalized focusing-focusing model, \eqref{standing wave eq0} reads